Timing is Everything: Exposing Deep Flaws in B2B Innovation Today

-When most companies ask themselves three “timing questions,” they realize their innovation is terribly supplier-centric.
+When most companies ask themselves three “timing questions,” they realize their B2B innovation is terribly supplier-centric.
 This will change, especially for leading B2B companies.
 Instead of resolving commercial risk in the product launch phase—when they become certain of success or failure—they’ll build a “Certainty Time Machine” to resolve this risk before they begin product development.
-They will use B2B-optimized divergent and convergent voice-of-the-customer methods for much of this work.
+They will move to a higher innovation maturity level and begin using B2B-optimized divergent and convergent voice-of-the-customer methods.

 Tired of testing market needs by launching products at customers?
-Fed up with squandering R&D resources on products customers might want?
+Fed up with misguided B2B innovation that squanders R&D resources on products customers don’t want?
 It may be “time” to download the white paper, Timing is Everything.